The-Stage/Summary/README.md

 This will be our speaking practice time.

-After every stage, discussion, a summary of what to remember will be hosted online in a `git repository` and serves as a static web site.
+After every stage, discussion, a summary of what to remember will be hosted online in a `git repository` and served as a static web site.
 So you can checkout anything out when you need it.

 ## Diaries